Online application process for the 2015 Summer Institute opens October 25, 2014

 Schomburg-Mellon Humanities Summer Institute

-The program, which is open to U.S. citizens and permanent residents, offers a six-week session for 10 rising seniors (juniors in spring 2014, entering their senior year in fall 2014, graduating in 2015).
+The program, which is open to U.S. citizens and permanent residents, offers a seven-week session for ten rising seniors (juniors in spring 2015, entering their senior year in fall 2015, graduating in 2016).

 The Institute, with the help of renowned scholars, will develop and nurture the students’ interest in the appropriate disciplines, and provide them with the requisite intellectual challenges and orientations needed to pursue humanities careers and to reach their full potential.

 - Students entering their senior year in fall 2015